WideSu/cSharpCompiler/README.md

-# cSharpCompiler
+# Compiler
-An ongoing C Sharp Compiler project.
+An ongoing Compiler project built using C#.

 # Features
 Can parse binary expressions with parenthesis, return the result with error message and parser tree.